asMODhias/sc-manager/docs/LOCAL_CI.md

 - `Local CI (Bash)` — runs Bash local CI script
 - **New:** `Local CI (fast)` — runs the fast local script (`./scripts/run-local-ci.sh`).
 - **New:** `Local GH Actions (act)` — runs the GitHub Actions `local-ci` job locally via `act` using `./scripts/run-gh-actions-local.sh`.
 See below for `act` usage and prerequisites.
+- **New:** `Local CI (status)` — runs `./scripts/run-local-ci-status.sh` and prints a concise pass/fail summary for each major check and a path to a detailed log for troubleshooting.

 ## Notes
 - The local scripts aim to mirror the GitHub Actions workflow but may skip some CI-only steps (e.g., certain secrets, docker builds).